theochem/horton/doc/user_ap1rog.rst

     1. Optimization of AP1roG (eq. :eq:`ap1rog`) with (see :ref:`ooap1rog`) and without orbital optimization (see :ref:`ap1rog`) for a given Hamiltonian (see :ref:`preamble`).
     2. Variational orbital optimization and PS2c orbital optimization (see :ref:`keywords-oo-ap1rog` to choose the orbital optimizer)
-    3. Calculation of one- and two-particle reduced density matrices (see :ref:`responsedms`)
+    3. Calculation of response one- and two-particle reduced density matrices (see :ref:`responsedms`)
     4. Determination of AP1roG natural orbitals and occupation numbers (see :ref:`responsedms` and :ref:`natorb`)
     5. Calculation of the exact orbital Hessian (see :ref:`exacthessian`).
 Note that the orbital optimizer uses only a diagonal Hessian.
 The exact orbital Hessian can only be evaluated in combination with the ``DenseLinalgFactory``.